-Let's say you just won your local competition, congratulations!
+You've won your local competition, congratulations!
 You are now on the next step of your Miss America journey ~ getting ready for your state competition.
-It may be months away, but don’t be fooled!
+It may be only a few months away, but don’t be fooled!
 Competition week will be here before you know it and every day until then is a day you can use to prepare.

 Photo by Paula Preston Photographer

-9 Ways to Prepare for Your State Competition Now!
+10 Things to do to Prepare for Your State Competition.

 By Kathryn Kueppers